-Join Anne-Marie Concepción for an in-depth discussion in this video Discovering how text styles work in Word, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Discovering how text styles work in Word, part of Word and InDesign: Integration.

 Whenever you try and make two things work together like Word and InDesign, it's…important to understand the culture, the language of each of those things.…I want to spend some time talking about Microsoft Word and the basics of how it…understands formatting text and working with styles.…We're going to start out in the Mac version of Word, the latest version right…now is Word 2011.
 And then, halfway through this video I'm…going to jump over to Windows and show some of the same things only in Windows 2013.…The first thing we want to do is just start typing in a plain document.…

 And if I just start typing just some plain text, you should know that every Word…document already comes with a whole bunch of styles built into it.…It's based on the Word template.
 The styles that it comes with can be seen…in the ribbon, up here, under Styles, and also in a couple other places.…Now, there is one of these places that I recommend you keep open all the time…whenever you're working in Word, especially when you're trying to diagnose…